 WeGrow is seeking a major use permit to obtain fifteen A-Type 3B "Mixed-Light" Licenses, an A Type 1C Specialty Cottage License and a Type 13 Self-Transport Distribution License from the County of Lake Community Development Department to allow a total of 332,160 s.f. of commercial cannabis canopy area, with a total of 387,600 s.f. of cultivation area at 1670 Herrington Rd, Middletown CA on Lake County APN 013-060-40.
 This project is being proposed with 2 additional contiguous parcels, APNs 013-014-03 & 013-014-11 in order to allow collocation/clustering of permits.
 No part of the 2 additional properties will be disturbed with the proposed project.
 Any mention of the project parcel or project property beyond this point will only describe APN 013-060-40.
 The proposed cultivation method is via an above grade organic soil mixture in hardware cloth planting beds with drip irrigation systems.
-The greenhouses will be composed of galvanized steel frame structures with 6 mil polyethylene film coverings and polycarbonate covered end walls and have a maximum of 25 watts per square foot.
-The Proposed ancillary facilities include thirty two 90' x 125' greenhouses, two 90' x 125' immature plant greenhouses, four 50' x 100' processing facilities, two 200 s.f. storage sheds, and five 2,500-gallon water storage tanks (one steel or fiber glass for fire suppression), please see Site Plan for details.
+The greenhouses will be permanent fully enclosed galvanized steel frame structures with clear polycarbonate coverings.
+The greenhouses are equipped with activated carbon filtration systems, automated black out shades, and will have a maximum of 25 watts per square foot of artificial lighting.
+The Proposed ancillary facilities include thirty-two 90' x 120' greenhouses, two 90' x 120' immature plant greenhouses, four 50' x 100' processing facilities, two 200 s.f. storage sheds, and twenty 5,000-gallon water storage tanks (one steel or fiber glass for fire suppression).
 Agricultural chemicals associated with cannabis cultivation (fertilizers, pesticides, and petroleum products) will be stored within the secure proposed 200 ft2 storage area.
 The proposed processing buildings will contain cannabis processing activities such as drying, trimming, curing, and packaging.
-The nearest offsite residence is over 350 feet away from the proposed cultivation area.
-All areas of the proposed project will be fully out of view from all public view due to the dense vegetation and slope of the location.
+The nearest offsite residence is over 750 feet away from the proposed cultivation area.
+All areas of the proposed project will be fully out of view from all public view due to the dense vegetation, slope and proposed screening methods.

-The current owner of the property is Zarina Otchkova and Ms. Otchkova is also the project manager.
+The current owner of the property is Zarina Otchkova, and the applicant is WeGrow LLC, which is managed by Ms. Otchkova.
 The total acreage of the all of the parcels is 309.06 acres (154.02 + 103.3 + 51.74) and the parcel is split zoned RL/RR-WW; Rural Land/Rural Residential - Waterway.
-The parcel is located roughly 1.5 miles west of the intersection of Highway 29 and Spruce Grove Rd in Hidden Valley Lake CA. The parcel lies within the 8-digit HU (Sub basin): Kelsey Creek-Clear Lake, and Crazy Creek- Putah Creek Watershed (HUC10).
-There is an unnamed perennial Class III watercourse indicated on the NHD map layer utilized by California resource agencies via CNDDB and the Federal NWI map layer, which flows across the south eastern corner of the Project property.
-The Biological Report also identified a creek and a potential wetland on the northeastern corner of the parcel.
-The cannabis cultivation area will be setback a minimum of 150 feet from the top of the bank of any bodies of water.
+The parcel is located roughly 1.5 miles west of the intersection of Highway 29 and Spruce Grove Rd in Hidden Valley Lake CA. The parcel lies within Crazy Creek- Putah Creek Watershed (HUC10).
+There is an unnamed perennial Class III watercourse indicated on the NHD map layer utilized by California resource agencies via CNDDB and the Federal NWI map layer, which flows across the southeastern corner of the Project property.
+The biological report also identified a creek and a potential wetland on the northeastern corner of the parcel.
+The cannabis cultivation area will be setback a minimum of 100 feet from the top of the bank of any bodies of water.
 There are no other surface water bodies on the Project property.
 There will be no surface water diversions or water crossings with this project.